 You are required to wear approved face coverings at all times during class and within buildings.
 Following and enforcing these policies and requirements are all of our responsibility.
 Failure to do so will lead to a report to the Office of Student Conduct and Conflict Resolution.
 You are required, at all times, to wear gloves and goggles.
 Gloves will be provided.
 Gloves will be disposed of when you leave the lab in the designated waste by the exit.
-No materials can leave the lab.
-That means notebooks, pens, calculators, Flash drives, etc. must remain in the lab.
 Your phone can be used to take pictures of your notes.
-Disinfecting wipes will be provided to clean your phones before you leave.
-UF Chemistry Band hand sanitizer will be available in the lab.
+Disinfecting wipes will be provided to clean your phones before you leave..